JohnnyFun/babylonjs-game-template/readme.md

 ## To deploy a game

 - npm run build
-    - with debug panel off by default. this will build a minimized bundle.js
+  - this will build a minimized bundle.js
+  - turn debug panel off by default too in your game (see app.js)
-- Then copy the index.html and bundle.js into C:\dev\johnschottlercom\src\projects\[project-name]
+- Copy the index.html and bundle.js into C:\dev\johnschottlercom\src\projects\[project-name]
-- Then copy any textures you're using into C:\dev\johnschottlercom\src\textures
+- Copy any textures you're using into C:\dev\johnschottlercom\src\textures
   - johnschottler.com copies src/textures and src/images with webpack into the dir that it serves from
 - Run johnschottlercom locally
   - `cd c:\dev\johnschottlercom && npm start` -- open https://localhost:8080
 - Edit to add link to project on home page
-- Stage/commit changes
-- push changes (should work from devbeast since you have your ssh on devbeast in github yay)
+- push changes
 - netlify will deploy your change automatically